Theory and Architecture of Syndrome-Resolved Logical Gates: Theory of weak transversal operation

 \subsection{Preliminaries and setup}

-A logical quantum operation $\bar{\mathcal{U}}$ is said to be {\it transversal} if it can be implemented with constant-depth local physical operations.
+A logical quantum operation $\bar{\mathcal{U}}$ is usually said to be {\it transversal} if it can be implemented by applying the same physical gate to each physical qubit in the code blocks.
 In the following, we introduce the notion of {\it strong} and {\it weak} transversality.
-The former coincides with the standard definition, while the latter differs in a sense that it admits probabilistic implementation of a gate set, and hence the fault distance is usually lower than that of strong transversal gates.
+The former coincides with the standard definition, while the latter differs in the sense that it admits probabilistic implementation of a gate set, and hence the fault distance is usually lower than that of strong transversal gates.
 For the sake of simplicity, we assume that operations are done within a single code block of an $[[n, k, d]]$ QECC, while the notion can be straightforwardly extended to involve multiple code blocks.
-We first provide the definition of strong transversal gate.
-Note that we hereafter discriminate logical/physical operations by the presence/absence of the bar above the symbols, e.g., $\bar{U}$ and $U$.
+We first provide the definition of a strong transversal gate on a single QECC patch.
+Note that we hereafter distinguish logical and physical operations by the presence or absence of the bar above the symbols, e.g., $\bar{U}$ and $U$.

 \begin{definition} (Strong transversality.)
-Let $\bar{U}$ be a unitary that acts on the logical qubits of a QECC patch consisting of $n$ qubits.
-If $\mathcal{V}$ is a constant-depth sequence of physically available local operations on $n$ qubits that implements $\bar{U}$, then $\mathcal{V}$ is a strong transversal $\bar{U}$ gate. \end{definition}

-One of the most prominent examples for strong transversal operation is the logical Pauli operators of qubit stabilizer codes; they can all be implemented with single-qubit Pauli gates.
-Other examples include the CNOT gates for Calderbank-Shor-Steane (CSS) codes~\cite{shor1996fault}.
-In these cases, the physical operation $\mathcal{V}$ is usually a product of local unitary; syndrome extraction and recovery operations are done for the sake of correcting errors, but does not play a crucial role in the implementation of the logical gate.
-We contrast this with weak transversal gates, in which the action of physical operations themselves are not closed within the individual symmetric space defined by stabilizers.
+Let $\bar{U}$ be a unitary that acts on one or more code blocks, each consisting of $n$ physical qubits.
+A physical unitary $V$ is called a {\it strongly transversal} implementation of $\bar{U}$ if $V= \bigotimes_{i=1}^n v_i,$ where $v_i$ acts only on the $i$-th physical qubit(s) of the code block(s) involved. \end{definition} One of the most prominent examples of strong transversal operations is the logical Pauli operators of qubit stabilizer codes; they can all be implemented with single-qubit Pauli gates.
+Other examples include the CNOT gate for Calderbank-Shor-Steane (CSS) codes~\cite{shor1996fault} and the T gate for triorthogonal codes~\cite{BravyiHaah2012}.
+In these cases, the physical operation $\mathcal{V}$ is a product of local unitaries; syndrome extraction and recovery operations are performed to correct errors, but do not play a crucial role in the implementation of the logical gate.
+We contrast this with weak transversal gates, in which the action of physical operations themselves is not closed within the individual symmetric space defined by stabilizers.
 We further discuss this point after providing the definition: